Want to learn about "Tin Cans"?

 The Fiske, DD842, and J. P. Kennedy, DD850 were built from almost the same plans.
 While our sister-ship survived, the Fiske did not.
 The Kennedy is currently at Battleship Cove, MA serving as a museum ship.
 A crew of volunteers are rebuiling her to the original configuration she, and the Fiske, had while serving together.
 We've gathered pictures from the Kennedy that just as easily could have been taken of the Fiske.

-Click this thumbnail to visit the
+Click the picture to visit the

 available of the JPK from the laying of its keel to present day.